Your first chance to make a good impression, a top-notch resume can considerably boost your chances of being called in for a job interview.

-The best resumes are professional and classic, but never boring or long-winded.
-And it goes without saying that a resume must be flawless.
-One single typo or formatting mistake could create a chasm of doubt in a hiring manager’s mind as to a candidate’s level of attention to detail (and, frankly, professionalism).
+It therefore goes without saying that a resume must be flawless.
+Typos or formatting mistakes could create doubt in a hiring manager’s mind as to a candidate’s level of attention to detail (and, frankly, professionalism).

 A great resume is only a foot in the door, of course.
-Interviewing skills and actual talent are paramount to landing the job of your dreams.
-But without the initial resume to prove that you are serious, qualified and professional, you won’t get very far.
+Good interview skills and actual talent are paramount to landing the job of your dreams.

 Have you decided to take your career in a new direction?

 Read our tips on how to start your job search.